What are Blackheads?

 No. Use a non-comedogenic, lightweight moisturizer.

-Yes, if bacteria enters the clogged pore, it can become inflamed and form a pimple.
+Yes, when bacteria gets into the clogged pore, it can become swollen and become a pimple.